apache/spark/docs/structured-streaming-programming-guide.md

 - **Complete mode** - The whole Result Table will be outputted to the sink after every trigger.
  This is supported for aggregation queries.

-- **Update mode** - (*not available in Spark 2.1*) Only the rows in the Result Table that were updated since the last trigger will be outputted to the sink.
+- **Update mode** - (*Available since Spark 2.1.1*) Only the rows in the Result Table that were updated since the last trigger will be outputted to the sink.
 More information to be added in future releases.

 Different types of streaming queries support different output modes.
 Here is the compatibility matrix.

 <table class="table">